 Hydraulic fracture modeling in the Petrel platform covers a wide breadth of possibilities.
 These range from conventional planar fracture and calculated stimulated reservoir volume approaches, all the way to numerically simulated hydraulic fractures that are functions of not only hydraulic head, but also geomechanical and geological variability.

 The Petrel RE core offers the ability to create hydraulic fractures as completion objects, which can be used to create planar hydraulic fractures or equivalent productivity index flow manipulations.

 Incorporate effects of hydraulic fracture stimulation into simulation models

-Hydraulic fracture modeling within the Petrel platform offers an additional level of flexibility more pointed at unconventional, multistage, planar fracture modeling, which gives reservoir engineers an intuitive user interface for incorporating the effects of hydraulic fracture stimulation into ECLIPSE simulation models.
+Hydraulic fracture modeling within the Petrel platform offers an additional level of flexibility more pointed at unconventional, multistage, planar fracture modeling, which gives reservoir engineers an intuitive user interface for incorporating the effects of hydraulic fracture stimulation into ECLIPSE or INTERSECT simulation models.
 Additionally, the stimulated reservoir volume (SRV) can be calculated from either pumping related information or microseismic to attribute the effect that the hydraulic fracture stages have on production.